MrZuke/panorama-rules-to-excel/README.md

 panorama-rules-to-excel
 =======================

-Create an Excel Spreadsheet from your firewall rules in Palo Alto Networks Panorama
+Create an Excel Spreadsheet from your firewall rules in Palo Alto Networks Panorama.

 Usage
 =====